IgniteUI/igniteui-docfx/en/components/chip.md

 export class AppModule {}
 ```

-Now that you have the Ignite UI for Angular Chips module imported, you can start using the `igx-chip` component.

 Alternatively, as of `16.0.0` you can import the `IgxChipComponent` as a standalone dependency, or use the [`IGX_CHIPS_DIRECTIVES`](https://github.com/IgniteUI/igniteui-angular/blob/master/projects/igniteui-angular/src/lib/chips/public_api.ts) token to import the component and all of its supporting components and directives.

 ```typescript